RadLuli/Ampersand/DEFS/landscape.md

 # Information Landscape
 *definition*

+I believe that the understanding (and even the exposure to) any content is never linear, nor it happens at the same depth level for different readers — a physicist and a philosopher can read a math book in quite different ways.
+Instead of exposing a universe of knowledge in the same way to everyone, the idea is to distribute the knowledge in a three-dimensional "landscape", which can be visited in different ways, each with a different level of exposure, depth and interaction possible or demanded.

 An **information landscape** is a graphic metaphor to visualize abstract data groups in different depth levels.
 Its visitors can use different "vehicles" and follow different routes to get to the information needed - e. g. a "guided tour bus" gives an overview of the journey, with a broad scope, but little freedom, while "walking aimlessly" leads to the opposite.
 The idea here is to provide a single information structure, to be experienced in different ways.

-**Locations** in the information landscape are addresses in the graphic representation of the content.
-Classification systems, like the *Library of \[US\] Congress Classification*[^1], the *Dewey Decimal Classification*[^2], *Wikipedia Categories*[^3] and number addressing systems like *ISBN*[^4] can be used.

-**information landscape** [^5] — the idea is to present a content block as an address in an urban landscape, which can be visited in different degrees of interaction and depth, depending on the vehicle used.

-I believe that the understanding (and even the exposure to) any content is never linear, nor it happens at the same depth level for different readers — a physicist and a philosopher can read a math book in quite different ways.
-Instead of exposing a universe of knowledge in the same way to everyone, the idea is to distribute the knowledge in a three-dimensional "landscape", which can be visited in different ways, each with a different level of exposure, depth and interaction possible or demanded.
 Some possible interaction ways are:

 | Vehicle | Information level | Location | Freedom | Interactivity |
 | ----------- | ----------- | ----------- | ----------- | ----------- |